 In August of 2020, the Institute plans to launch its first series addressing Funeral Service Excellence and featuring four segments which will be offered as individual courses.
 These topics include:

-- Making the Best Impression
+- Making Best Impressions.
+Register Today!

 - Being a Successful Professional